top of page

 Navigating unfamiliar terrain can be challenging, but Google Maps' Satellite Maps provides a more accurate, real-world perspective of your route.
 Whether you're planning a road trip, scouting hiking trails, or exploring new neighbourhoods, the satellite map feature in Google Maps enhances your navigation experience with detailed aerial imagery.

-Google Maps Satellite Maps is a mode within Google Maps that displays high-resolution aerial and satellite imagery of geographic locations.
-Unlike the default map view (which shows roads, landmarks, and place names), satellite view offers a bird's-eye perspective of buildings, natural landscapes, and terrain.
+Google Maps Satellite Maps is a feature within Google Maps that provides high-resolution aerial and satellite imagery of locations worldwide.
+Unlike the standard map view—which highlights roads, labels, and points of interest—the satellite view delivers a detailed bird’s-eye perspective of buildings, landscapes, and terrain features.

 Google Maps Satellite Maps